Elsemary/Actuarial-Reserve-Risk-Classification-with-Gaussian-Mixture/README.md

 ```

-here we will replace the orignal name of this labels to make it more easy for us
+Here we will replace the orignal name of this labels to make it more easy for us
 ```shell
 by_data = pd.DataFrame(np.array(groupby_data))
 groupby_data['IncurredAgeBucket'].replace(to_replace=['0-49'], value=int(0),inplace=True)